How To Flash Tasmota With Mac/Linux Terminal: Wemos D1 Mini

 The command that we will use to flash Tasmota is as follows.

-As I am using Linux, my device will be ttyUSB0 and my tasmota.bin file is in the same directory as esptool.py.
-If your .bin file is in a different location, enter the complete path.
+As Linux is used in this example, the device will be ttyUSB0 and my tasmota.bin file is in the same directory as esptool.py.
+If your .bin file is in a different location, you should enter the complete file path.

 Congratulations!
 You have now flashed your D1 Mini with Tasmota and your new Tasmota device should be showing as a WiFi device.